Find Grad Schools

 102 Yearly Graduations

 The 3rd most popular school in the country for legal professions majors who are seeking their graduate certificate is University of San Diego.
 Each year, around 8,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $52,120 per year, while in-state graduate students, on average, pay $27,936 per year.
-For the 2020-2021 academic year, 102 graduate certificates were handed out to legal professions majors at USD.
-About 83% of this group were women, and 47% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $53,810 per year, while in-state graduate students, on average, pay $28,404 per year.
+During the most recent year for which we have data, 102 people received their graduate certificate in legal professions from USD.
+Around 62% of these students were from an underrepresented racial-ethnic group, and 85% were women.

 #4